William F. Aldrich: Congress

-Aldrich was elected as a Republican to the Fifty-fourth Congress, defeating Gaston A. Robbins; to attend the Fifty-fifth Congress, defeating Thomas S. Plowman; to attend the Fifty-sixth Congress, again defeating Robbins.
-He served from March 13, 1896, to March 3, 1901.
+He was also elected to the Fifty-fifth Congress, defeating Thomas S. Plowman, and the Fifty-sixth Congress, again defeating Robbins.
+In all, Aldrich served from March 13, 1896, to March 3, 1901.

+He served as a delegate to the 1900 Republican National Convention that renominated President William McKinley and his new vice presidential nominee, Theodore Roosevelt.

+Later career and death

 Declining to run for reelection in 1900, Aldrich was involved in mining and manufacturing and built up the town that bears his name.
 He was editor, owner and publisher of the Birmingham (Alabama) Times.
-He was a delegate to the Republican National Convention at Chicago in 1904.
-He engaged in the development of mineral lands until his death.
+He was a delegate to the Republican National Convention at Chicago in 1904, although he was critical of President Roosevelt in writings and editorials, claiming the president was too liberal for a Republican.

-Death

-Aldrich died in Birmingham, Alabama, October 30, 1925 (age 72 years, 233 days).
+He engaged in the development of mineral lands until his death in Birmingham on October 30, 1925.

 He was cremated and his ashes are interred in the family vault located in Rock Creek Cemetery, Washington, D.C.